zavolanlab/bindz-rbp/README.md

 > ![rule_graph][rule-graph]

+The main output of the pipeline are: a tab-separated file (`combined_MotEvo_results.tsv`) and a PDF-formatted image (`ProbabilityVsSequence.pdf`).
+The former collects all predicted binding sites of all analyzed motifs into one table and reports: binding positions (relative to the input sequence start), binding posterior probability, bound subsequence as well as binding energy.
+The latter is a visualisation of these binding probabilities in a form of a heatmap.

 ## Installation instructions

 Snakemake is a workflow management system that helps to create and execute data processing pipelines.
 It requires [Python 3] and can be most easily installed via the [bioconda] channel from the [anaconda cloud] service.